kslu/fastgft/readme.txt

      src/givens_tj.h

-   were generated using the MATLAB script demo_generate_c_code.m (The resulting C code will be stored in matlab/c_code/ and should be the same as those written the above .h files)
+   were generated using the MATLAB script demo_generate_c_code.m (The resulting C code will be stored in matlab_runtime/c_code/ and should be the same as those written the above .h files)

+4. The search of involution is discussed in the supplementary.pdf The MATLAB implementations with examples are included in matlab_search_inv/

 The programs and MATLAB scripts have been tested on macOS High Sierra 10.13.3